EtimonE/Misp_IntelligenceAgencies/README.md

 ## Context
 This project is part of the Master 2, SSI, in the UFR-MIM in Metz and serves as project and mark for our class "Threat Intelligence.
 The goal of this project is to scrap existing data from various websites to create a taxonomy or a galaxy in the MISP repository, to enable the possibility for anyone to use it later while working with/on MISP.

 For this Project, we decided to create a taxonomy of the different Intelligence Agencies around the world sorted by country, with the purpose to integrate it into MISP.
+We did that because we identified that the information was not yet accessible on MISP.

 ## Site Scraping and Creation of the JSON File
 Usage of the website https://en.wikipedia.org/wiki/List_of_intelligence_agencies for the different Intelligence Agencies.